gw2load/GW2AddonManager/README.md

 # Guild Wars 2 Add-on Manager

-A tool to improve the experience of using addons and plugins in Guild Wars 2 by handling installation, updates, and file management behind the scenes.
+The Guild Wars 2 Add-on Manager is a tool that allows you to easily manage and update third-party add-ons for Guild Wars 2.

 > [!IMPORTANT]
 > This project is not yet ready for general use and still requires manual setup.